-10.2.1 RAPS Return File/RAPS Transaction Error Report
+9.2.1 RAPS Return File/RAPS Transaction Error Report (Slide 9)

 The RAPS Return File contains all transactions submitted by the MA organization.
-Any errors that were identified during the RAPS process will appear next to the field in which the error was found.
+Any errors identified during the RAPS process will appear next to the field in which the error was found.
 This indicates that the diagnosis was not stored.
 The file is delivered in the same flat file format used for the RAPS input.
 Unique diagnosis clusters that are returned without an error are stored in the RAPS database at CMS.
-The diagnosis clusters that contain a relevant diagnosis code will be used to calculate risk adjustment factors when CMS runs the CMS-HCC model or ESRD model.
-Since this report is a flat file, MA organizations may download the file into an Access or Excel database, and establish a record of each diagnosis that was stored in the CMS-HCC model for each enrollee.
-This file is also utilized in mainframe databases at larger organizations.
-The Return File is typically used by organizations that employ automated update processes for their databases.
+CMS uses the diagnosis clusters that contain relevant diagnosis codes to calculate risk adjustment factors when running the CMS-HCC model or ESRD model.
+Since this report is a flat file, MA organizations may download the file into a Microsoft Access or Excel database, and establish a record of each diagnosis that was stored in the CMS-HCC model for each enrollee.
+Larger organizations also use this file in mainframe databases.
+Organizations that employ automated update processes for their databases typically use the Return File.